Azure/azure-functions-ux/server/src/actions/quickstart/vscodeDeploymentCenter.md

 You will be prompted to choose a directory for your app.
 Choose an empty directory.

 You will then be prompted to select a langauge for your project.
-Choose {}.
+Choose {workerRuntime}.

 <br/>
 # Create a function